stefichjo/toki-pona/nasin-ale.md

 ### e

-*e ijo* can be dropped, when there is enough context.
+*e ijo* can be dropped when there is enough context.

 | | The woman knew. | |
 |-|-|-|